weblicht/reactprojecttemplate/webui/README.md

 for building the frontend application.

-Within the `src` directory, each logical unit of the application has its own folder.
+Within the `src` directory, each logical unit of the application has its own subdirectory.
 Let's call these logical units *features* in the application.
 In this sample application, the two features are:

   - `Jobs`: an example feature for creating batch processing jobs.